-the ex-offenders face, the PEKA@MRCB programme embraces a multi-faceted Reintegration Centres throughout the approach.
+Recognising the ex-offenders face, the PEKA@MRCB programme embraces a multi-faceted approach.
 Firstly, it strives to bridge the gap between society and those who have been incarcerated, aiming to dispel negative stereotypes and cultivate understanding.
-Secondly, it empowers ex-offenders with valuable skills and practical training, offering them a path to gainful employment and as part of their sentence, instead of financial stability.
+Secondly, it empowers ex-offenders with valuable skills and practical training, offering them a path to gainful employment and financial stability.
 This, in turn, fosters renewed confidence and self-belief, laying a foundation for successful reintegration into society.
-Lastly, the programme carves out a dedicated space within the construction industry The programme helps to reduce for ex-offenders, unlocking valuable job opportunities and facilitating their return to the workforce.
-Through these interwoven objectives, PEKA@MRCB the labour market.
-By upskilling and seeks to create a holistic support giving them a chance to earn a decent system that grants ex-offenders a living, the programme also reduces the genuine second chance and empowers them to build brighter futures.
+Lastly, the programme carves out a dedicated space within the construction industry for ex-offenders, unlocking valuable job opportunities and facilitating their return to the workforce.
+Through these interwoven objectives, PEKA@MRCB seeks to create a holistic support system that grants ex-offenders a genuine second chance and empowers them to build brighter futures.